 The Act provides civil liability protection for non-profit or government volunteers if the volunteer was acting within the scope of his/her responsibility, they were properly licensed, certified or authorized to engage in the activity or practice (if required by the state in which the damage occurred) and those activities were within the scope of the volunteer's responsibility.
 It also requires that the harm not be caused by willful or criminal misconduct, gross negligence, reckless misconduct or a "conscious, flagrant indifference" to the rights or safety of the individual harmed by the volunteer.

 provides immunity to volunteer physicians as though they were federal employees.
 Requires a 27-page credentialing process for each provider.
 Recommend that free clinics enlist the help of your local hospital’s Medical Staff Office in this credentialing process.
-Free clinics in Cadillac, Jackson, Ferndale and Joy-Southfield Clinic in Detroit participate.
+Free clinics in Cadillac, Jackson and Ferndale participate.

 More information available from US Department of Health & Human Resources